nicolausYes/iterator-template-sort-library/README.md

 Structure
 -----
-Every sort algorithm implemented as class with two static template functions, that have the same structure as std::sort in STL.
+Every sort algorithm implemented as class with two static template functions, that have the same structure as std::sort in STL:

 	template< class RandomAccessIterator >
 	static void sort( RandomAccessIterator first, RandomAccessIterator last );